 According to the ACA, large employers are required to offer health insurance to their full-time employees, whereas small employers are not required to.
 Here’s a quick breakdown:

-Note, a full-time equivalent employee count is different than just 50 employees—check out this article to learn how to calculate your count.
+Note, a full-time equivalent employee count is different than just counting all your full-time employees—check out this article to learn how to calculate your count.

 Below is a table to help clarify some of the differences between “large” and “small” employers, except for those in the previously mentioned four states:

 |Large employer||Small employer|